Vaccines show declining effectiveness against infection overall but strong protection against hospitalization amid delta variant

 Studies such as these show that, as valuable as coronavirus vaccines are, they have limits.

-“As we’re releasing the brakes on these other non-pharmaceutical interventions” — meaning masks and other precautions — “we may see more cases,” Sundaram said.
+“As we’re releasing the brakes on these other non-pharmaceutical interventions” — [meaning masks and other precautions] — “we may see more cases,” Sundaram said.
 “Vaccines are very, very helpful but they’re not the end-all, be-all of covid-19 prevention.”

+The booster shots that will become available in September are designed to be given eight months after people have received their second dose of the Pfizer or Moderna vaccine.

+Surgeon General Vivek H. Murthy explained at Wednesday’s White House covid briefing how experts settled on the eight-month time frame, citing data showing that about six months after vaccination, mild to moderate infections started increasing.